 Kalyani Black Label

-Royal Challenge Premium Lager was launched in 1993 and has an alcohol content of about 5%.
+Royal Challenge Premium Lager (not to be confused with the ubiquitous Royal Challenge whiskey in India) was launched in 1993 and has an alcohol content of about 5%.
 The beer's extended brewing cycle makes it smooth with a rich taste.
 Advertising focuses on the brand's smoothness with the line, "Wish your life was as smooth as Royal Challenge".
 It's not as flavorsome as Kalyani Black Label, but is still distinctive.
-SABMiller launched a strong version of the beer in south India in 2011.
+SABMiller launched a strong version of the beer in South India in 2011.

 In order to identify and create beers that would suit the Indian palate, the company's founder spent three months traveling across Europe.
 Bira 91 started out with two varieties that are much milder (with alcohol content below 5%) than other beers in the Indian market.
 Bira 91 White Ale is a low-bitterness wheat beer with a hint of spicy citrus, while Bira 91 Blonde is a flavorful lager with extra hops and malt.
-The company has subsequently introduced strong and light beers.
-Bira 91 Light is a low calorie beer with reduced alcohol content (4%) for health-conscious consumers.
-Bira 91 Strong is a high intensity wheat beer with an alcohol content of 7%.
-In testament to Bira's desirability, the company launched without a marketing campaign and has relied on word of mouth.
-In May 2017, Bira 91 was featured in the United Nations’ Beer of the Month Program.
+The company subsequently introduced strong and light beers in 2017.
+Bira 91 Light is a low-calorie lager with reduced alcohol content (4%) for health-conscious consumers.
+Bira 91 Strong is a high intensity wheat ale with an alcohol content of 7%.
+An Indian Pale Ale with 7% alcohol was added later that year as well.
+It's brewed from hoppy, two row pilsner malts and wheat.